edis0n-zhang/personal-website-2.0/src/lib/posts/blogs_i_love/blogs_i_love.md

 ## personal favorites

+**Last Updated:** 10/29/24

 Enough blabbering, here's some of my favorite blogs!
-Linked will be my favorite post I've read from them. **Last Updated:** 10/15/24
+Linked will be my favorite post I've read from them.

 **[Tanay Biradar](https://tanaybiradar.com/blog/personal-growth-and-sgd/)**: Tanay is a microceleb at UCSB, my good friend, and a great blogger!
 He writes about his ML papers, research, and musings on life.
 Lots posts we write are just from chats we have!